Prakash-Banjade/next_carpet_cleaning/README.md

 ### Content Management Routes (public)

-- **GET /services**: Retrieve all carpet cleaning services offered by Rebel Cleaning.
+- **GET /services**: Retrieve all carpet cleaning services offered by Next Carpet Cleaning.
 - **GET /blog**: Retrieve all blog posts related to carpet cleaning tips, news, and updates.
 - **GET /testimonials**: Retrieve all testimonials from satisfied customers.
-- **GET /members**: Retrieve all members working at Rebel Cleaning.
+- **GET /members**: Retrieve all members working at Next Carpet Cleaning.
 - **GET /contact**: Retrieve the contact informations.
-- **GET /faq**: Retrieve all the frequently asked questions with their answers related to Rebel Cleaning.
+- **GET /faq**: Retrieve all the frequently asked questions with their answers related to Next Carpet Cleaning.
 - **GET /gallery**: Retrieve gallery posts.
 And other private routes.

 ## Contributing

 This project is not open to external contributions.
-Only authorized developers within Rebel Cleaning have access to modify or extend the backend application.
-If you have suggestions or improvements, please contact the development team at [Rebel Cleaning](mailto:rebelcleaningaus@gmail.com) for consideration.
+Only authorized developers within Next Carpet Cleaning have access to modify or extend the backend application.
+If you have suggestions or improvements, please contact the development team at [Next Carpet Cleaning](mailto:rebelcleaningaus@gmail.com) for consideration.

 ## License

-This project is proprietary to Rebel Cleaning.
+This project is proprietary to Next Carpet Cleaning.
 Unauthorized use, reproduction, or distribution of this codebase is prohibited.
-For inquiries regarding the use of this software, please contact [Rebel Cleaning](mailto:rebelcleaningaus@gmail.com).
+For inquiries regarding the use of this software, please contact [Next Carpet Cleaning](mailto:rebelcleaningaus@gmail.com).